Find It Locally

 Search CISA’s online guide to local farms, food, and more!Find Local Food

-Amherst Area Chamber Winter Microgrant Program deadline: January 29th
+Amherst Area Chamber Winter Microgrant Program deadline extended to February 22nd

 The Amherst Area Chamber will administer $12,500 in micro-grants for small businesses in the Amherst Area to pivot or adapt for winter, with the intention of offering 25 $500 micro-grants.
 To be eligible, your main brick-and-mortar store or business is in the Towns of Amherst, Belchertown, Hadley, Pelham, Leverett, Shutesbury, or Sunderland (at least 50% of your receipts come from that location).